• What is Copywriting?

 • About Nicki Krawczyk

-By Nicki Krawczyk Leave a Comment
+By Nicki Krawczyk 2 Comments

-What to look for in a spec ad designerFinding a spec ad designer (or several) is one of the most crucial steps in building your portfolio—and building your career.
+Finding a spec ad designer is one of the most crucial steps in building your copywriter portfolio—and building your career.
 But how do you know if someone will work well with you or not?
-Read on…
+Here we discuss what copywriters should look for in a great design partner.

-A student of our Academy was recently advised by a well-meaning friend that he should be trying to work with senior art directors and creative directors since they have more experience and can offer more guidance.
+A student of our Comprehensive Copywriting Academy was recently advised by a well-meaning friend that he should be trying to work with senior art directors and creative directors since they have more experience and can offer more guidance.
 And that’s true that they have more experience…but that’s exactly why they won’t be interested in working with you.
-They already have robust portfolios, they don’t need to build theirs up.
+They already have robust portfolios; they don’t need to build theirs up.
 And when they want to create fresh ads, they already have copywriter contacts with as much experience as they have.

-So look for a designer of your own level.
+So, look for a designer of your own level.
 You’ll learn a lot from each other and you’ll have a lot to offer each other.

 Get answers to you questions about copywriting